Click here to sign up for my free Rick’s Tech Tips Newsletter!

-Facebook is one of the most visited websites on the Internet, and with close to two billion registered users it is a virtual gold mine for scam artists out to make an easy buck.
+Facebook is one of the most visited websites on the Internet, and with over two billion registered users it’s a virtual gold mine for scam artists out to make an easy buck.

 There are countless scams being perpetrated on Facebook at all times, but every now and then a particularly insidious one pops up.

-You receive a friend request from someone you don’t know, but decide to accept it because he is already friends with several of your other friends.
+You receive a friend request from someone you don’t know, but decide to accept it because he/she is already friends with several of your other friends.

 You start talking to one another and quickly become pretty close friends (as Facebook friends go).
 Perhaps you even begin communicating outside of Facebook (phone, texting, etc.).

 Over time you build up trust in your new friend as well as a certain amount of emotional attachment.
-Now he’s ready to strike because he senses that the iron is hot.
+Now they’re ready to strike because they sense that the iron is hot.

 But then you receive a very different kind of message.
-He has been robbed or his hotel room has been ransacked.
-His wallet is gone, and so is all of his cash and credit/debit cards.
+They have been robbed or their hotel room has been ransacked.
+Their wallet/purse is gone, and so is all of their cash and credit/debit cards.

-The local police are working on the case, but in the meantime he has no way of paying expenses, buying food or even returning home.
-He hates to ask, but could you possibly send him some cash to see him through this crisis?
+The local police are working on the case, but in the meantime they has no way of paying expenses, buying food or even returning home.
+They hate to ask, but could you possibly send some cash to see them through this crisis?

-He’ll gladly pay you back when he gets back home…
+They’ll gladly pay you back when they get back home…

-Although you have an uneasy feeling in your gut about the situation, you like the guy and really want to believe him so you decide to to whatever you can to help him out.
-You wire him some money, or even worse, send him your back account or credit/debit card information so he can withdraw just enough cash to make it back home.
+Although you have an uneasy feeling in your gut about the situation, you like the person and really want to believe them so you decide to to whatever you can to help.
+You wire them some money, or even worse, send them your back account or credit/debit card information so they can withdraw just enough cash to make it back home.

 The next thing you know your bank account is empty and/or your credit card is maxed out.
 You have been scammed, and good!
-Although you know the guy needs to be stopped and sent to jail, you hesitate to tell anyone lest they believe your are an idiot.
+Although you know the person needs to be stopped and sent to jail, you hesitate to tell anyone lest they believe you are an idiot.

 If this ever happens to you, understand that you aren’t an idiot.
 You are a caring, trusting person who was taken advantage of in every way possible.
 Your new “friend” took advantage of your kindness, plain and simple.